-- 22. States must devote the maximum available resources to ensure progressive realization of all economic, social and cultural rights by its population, as expeditiously and effectively as possible.17 According to the Committee on Economic, Social and Cultural Rights (CESCR) (general comment No. 3, para.
+- 22. States must devote the maximum available resources to ensure progressive realization of all economic, social and cultural rights by its population, as expeditiously and effectively as possible.
+According to the Committee on Economic, Social and Cultural Rights (CESCR) (general comment No. 3, para.
 12), this is so even during "times of severe resources constraints whether caused by a process of adjustment, economic recession, or by other factors." - 23.
 Despite its economic troubles, Ireland remains an affluent country with a relatively high GNP per person.
 An assessment of whether or not a State is using the maximum available resources to ensure compliance with economic, social and cultural rights obligations depends on how the State generates and mobilizes resources.
 In this context, the independent expert is concerned about the low level of taxation in Ireland, indeed lower than most other European countries.
 Low levels of domestic taxation revenue can be a major obstacle to a State's ability to meet obligations to realize economic, social and cultural rights.
-The Government must ensure that the recovery policies, which to date have mainly focused on instituting cuts to public expenditure without significantly altering the taxation rate, 19 are the most effective means of protecting the economic, social and cultural rights of the population, particularly the most disadvantaged groups in society.
+The Government must ensure that the recovery policies, which to date have mainly focused on instituting cuts to public expenditure without significantly altering the taxation rate, are the most effective means of protecting the economic, social and cultural rights of the population, particularly the most disadvantaged groups in society. - 24.
+While the State is entitled to decide the scale and pace of adjustments, the independent expert notes that seeking to achieve adjustments primarily through expenditure cuts rather than tax increases might have a major impact on the most vulnerable segments

-15 NRP, p.
+&lt;sup>15 NRP, p.
 5.

-17 International Covenant on Economic, Social and Cultural Rights, art.
+&lt;sup>17 International Covenant on Economic, Social and Cultural Rights, art.
 2.

-18 Ireland's total tax take is around 30 per cent of GDP.
+Ireland's total tax take is around 30 per cent of GDP.
 The only countries in the EU-27 with a lower percentage of GDP in tax revenue are Latvia, Slovakia and Romania.
 See Taxation Trends in the European Union (Eurostat, 2010), pp. 208-211 and 292.

-19 PGNR, p.16.
+&lt;sup>19 PGNR, p.16.